marcduiker/marcduiker.github.io/index.md

 {% include header.html %}

-_Warning: this page is work in progress, for now I'm just focussing on the content.
-Styling will eventually follow ;)._
+_Warning: this page and it's subpages are heavily under construction.
+For now I'm just focussing on content (blog posts).
+Some sort of styling will eventually follow ;)._

 ## Posts
 <ul>